Our Offer of Early Help

-Allowing children time to talk: We have a member of our support staff, Mrs Williams and our SENCO, Mrs Murray who is available to chat to pupils when they feel they have a problem they would like to share.
+Allowing children time to talk: We have a member of our support staff, Miss Wood and our SENCO, Mrs Murray who is available to chat to pupils when they feel they have a problem they would like to share.
 Pupils can also self-refer to either of them via their class teacher.
 Both members of staff will always contact parents to make sure they are kept fully in the loop and are happy with the support provided.

 Taking the time to listen to families: Sometimes, you might need to share information or have a difficult situation you need to make us aware of.
 We appreciate that reaching out for help can sometimes feel incredibly difficult but we would like to reassure you that we will listen.
 We have families too!

 Teaching children about life and well-being: We follow the comprehensive JIGSAW PSHCE curriculum which supports children and develops key skills not only for school but for life.